What Is a Division Order and Why It Matters

 What a Division Order Is

-For example, if your division order shows a decimal interest of 0.00125000, that means you receive 0.125% of the revenue from the well (after royalty calculations).
-That number is based on your acreage, your royalty rate, and your proportionate share of the unit.
+For example, if your division order shows a decimal interest of 0.00125000, that means you receive 0.125% of the revenue from the well.
+That number is derived from your acreage, your royalty rate, and your proportionate share of the unit.
+The formula is:

 What It Is Not

 A division order is not a lease.
 It does not create or modify your mineral rights.
 It does not change the terms of your lease.
-It's an administrative document that tells the operator how to cut the checks.
+It's an administrative document that directs the operator where to send your money.

-Most states have statutes that explicitly say a division order cannot be used to change the terms of a lease.
 If your lease says you get a 3/16 royalty and a division order shows 1/8, the lease controls.
-But you need to catch the discrepancy.
+But you need to catch the discrepancy yourself.

 What to Check Before Signing